 Many memories cannot be bought with money but some can.
 Whatever fond memories that I have had in my earlier phase of life, I try to relive it again.

-In my 15 younger years in Japan, I spent my free time visiting museums and sword shops admiring the beauty of the samurai swords.
-And as a martial art practitioner, I greatly admire the Bushido spirit.
+During my many business trips to Japan, I spent my free time visiting museums and sword shops admiring the beauty of the samurai swords.

 Whilst in the process of preparing for the private museum, I have decided to make Japanese Swords part of my dream.